juami/pytentiostat/README.md

 This project is to build a Python API for controlling the potentiostat.

 For more info about JUAMI: http://www.juami.org/
-For more questions about the pytentionstat project: Yao Tong: yaotong2019@u.northwestern.edu
+For more questions about the pytentionstat project: Austin Plymill: austinplymill2021@u.northwestern.edu
                                                     Simon Billinge: sb2896@columbia.edu